svaarala/duktape/doc/hobject-enumeration.rst

 Object enumeration issues
 =========================

-.. note:: This document is quite incomplete.
-Tests should be expanded
-          so that the same enumeration test is executed at least in Rhino and V8.
+This document provides some design notes for pre-ES6 and ES6/ES7 enumeration.

 Key order during enumeration
 ============================